apache/comdev-site/source/gsoc/gsoc-admin-tasks.md

 List of duties:

 1. Make sure the ASF has an extensive list of project ideas ready shortly after Google announces the program (around the end of January).
-Projects must create JIRA issues for their ideas and label them with `gsoc<year>;` and `mentor`.
-If a project doesn't use JIRA, have them create the ideas in the COMDEV JIRA project.
-Create a JIRA filter for these ideas to use in the application (see next).
+Projects must create Jira issues for their ideas and label them with `gsoc<year>;` and `mentor`.
+If a project doesn't use Jira, have them create the ideas in the GSOC Jira project.
+Create a Jira filter for these ideas to use in the application (see next).
 Have prospective mentors subscribe to `mentors@community.apache.org`.
 The following is an email sent to `pmcs@a.o` explaining the procedures to them: